davidbrowne/dsga/docs/DOCUMENTATION.md

 * **row()** - this returns a ```basic_vector``` that represents a row of the matrix.

 ### Matrix Operators
+The matrix operators all work component-wise, except for ```operator *```, which performs linear algebraic functions with vectors and other matrices.

 * unary ```operator +```
 * unary ```operator -```